RiccardoGMoschetti/apirehab/docs/azure-function-performance/dot-net-APIs.md

 - <span style="color:darkGreen; font-weight:bold">Good</span> performance: In this category, 95% of API calls are completed in less than 100ms, indicating that only 5%  of API calls may experience unsatisfactory response times.
 - <span style="color:darkOrange; font-weight:bold">Mediocre</span>: Here, 95% of API calls are completed in less than 1 second, indicating that a  portion of API calls may be downright slow.
-- <span style="color:darkRed; font-weight:bold">Barely working</span>: Although the server remains functional, each call may take up to 30 seconds to complete.
+- <span style="color:darkRed; font-weight:bold">Any Performance</span>: Although the server remains functional, each call may take up to 30 seconds to complete.

 It is important to note that we did not include the B-tier app functions in this test, as Microsoft does not categorize them as production-ready.